Jee-El/reddit-in-valve-games/README.md

 Normally, only one of the paths is necessary, but I've had issues before with the .cfg file, sometimes it worked on the first path, sometimes on the second, so just use both since there is no downside to that.

-Now go to the "keys" in the json file, and replace the values (f1, f2, ..., f10) with the keys you want the jokes to be bound to and save the changes.
+Now go to the "keys", the one inside the "dadjokes" entry, in the json file, and replace the values (f1, f2, ..., f10) with the keys you want the jokes to be bound to and save the changes.

 ## Setup the dad_jokes.cfg file with your game